alexandurrr/NextJS-AI-Toolkit/README.md

 ### Location AI - Finds location based on an abstract query and shows it on the map:
 ![Location AI](screenshots/locationAI.png)

-### Image Generation- Generates an image using OpenAi's DALL·E 2 model.
+### Image Generation- Generates an image using OpenAi's DALL·E 2 or 3 model.
 ![Image Generation](screenshots/imagegeneration.png)

 ### Soon to be more..